json-api/json-api/faq/index.md

 than type because it's possible that a primary resource may have related resources of the same type (e.g. the "parents" of a "person").
 Nesting related resources in `linked` prevents this possible conflict.

+### Since HTTP resources are already identified by URIs, why are `ID` and `type` required attributes? <a href="#resources-ids" id="resources-ids" class="headerlink"></a>

+*Resource* is a core abstraction in both JSON API and HTTP [[RFC 7231](https://tools.ietf.org/html/rfc7231)].
+The concepts are not equivalent, however, and each specification has its own definition for the term.

+In HTTP, a resource is simply the service available at an HTTP endpoint.
+In order to interact with it, *representations* are needed.
+JSON API provides structure for those representations.

+An HTTP resource can be thought of as an interface (or a mapping) to a set of underlying JSON API resources.
+An HTTP request always targets a single HTTP resource but may affect any number of JSON API resources either in full or partially.

+Importantly, the same JSON API resource may be exposed via several different HTTP resources (URIs).
+An application is free to implement one-to-one correspondence between JSON API resources and HTTP resources by always using unique canonical URIs.
+But this is not required, and therefore an ID scheme is necessary.

+While JSON API resources often represent persistent objects that have a meaningful ID, this need not be the case.
+For example, a server might provide an authentication service (an HTTP resource) that returns instances of authentication events (JSON API resources) that do not need an ID.
+In such a situation, it is suggested that a UUID be generated for each resource object originating at the server.